Hidden Canyons of the Painted Desert Photography Workshop

 At first Glance the Navajo Reservation might appear as a vast featureless landscape, but for the intrepid traveler he/she might describe it as a wonderfully colorful land of deep canyons, twisted taffy like rock formations and a maze of stunning beauty.
 This description is only half of what you might see, the other half is the palette in which the landscape is colored and how this high desert region got its name “Painted Desert”.
 There are many well known locations throughout the Painted Desert, the slot canyons, Grand Canyon, Arches, Canyonlands, Bryce and Zion N.P, to name a few, but there are indeed countless others.

-Two old friends are coming together, Adam Jones and William Manning, to co-lead a workshop together in one of the lesser known regions of the Painted Desert.
-This is a workshop you don’t want to pass up.
-We are excited to offer a tour of Coal Mine Canyon, Ha Ho Geh Canyon and Blue Canyon in the first of a three-part itinerary.
+Adam Jones and William Manning, will co-lead this tour together in one of the lesser known regions of the Painted Desert.
+This is a tour you don’t want to pass up.
+We are excited to offer a tour of Coal Mine Canyon, and Ha Ho Geh Canyon on this incredible itinerary.

 Or, for those who don’t want to camp, we have arranged a guided sunrise and sunset tour of Mystery Valley for you.
 Our guided tour is led by the Philips family, a well-known Navajo family, familiar with the needs of serious photographers.
 You will see and photograph spectacular locations off limits to the general public.
 The fee for this guided tour is also included in tour fee.
 You may choose to do one or the other of the two options listed above.
 Participants who choose this option will be responsible for their own lodging on this evening.